cbarbr/ws_fpga/README.md

 Information for sending JTAG reads and writes can be found in https://docs.amd.com/v/u/en-US/pg174-jtag-axi.

-There is a UART driver class with methods for performing 32 bit reads and writes, 64 bit reads, asserting go, reading done, loading weights, loading input activations, reading psums, and a overall perform matrix multiply that utilize all methods.
+There is a UART driver class with methods for performing 32 bit reads and writes, 64 bit reads, asserting go, checking done, loading weights, loading input activations, reading psums, and a overall perform matrix multiply that utilize all methods.
 This file is under `ws_fpga/scripts/ws_fpga_funcs.py`.